Australian Sickle Cell Advocacy Inc.

 Our Team

 ASCA aims to continuously raise awareness, provide information valuable to patients, and support people affected by SCD.
 Together with the affected communities, we aim to advocate for better services.
 We have chapters in all major cities across Australia.
-Our Association is managed by the Board Members based in Melbourne Victoria.
-The Board is headed by the Board Chairperson.
-Chapters across Australia are managed by state executive teams.
-Get in touch to be connected with your local state office.
-Meet our Board Members and our Victorian team members.
+Our Association is managed by a team of advisors across Australia.
+ASCA has representatives and volunteers in all states across Australia.
+Get in touch to be connected with your local state representative.

 Agnes is a mother of four, their youngest child was born with sickle cell anaemia.
 Agnes is a Registered Nurse / Data Analyst by profession, working in the aged care industry.
 In 2012, Agnes changed careers from Business to Nursing so that she could understand Sickle Cell Disease ( SCD) and what their child was going through.
 Agnes also has a bachelor’s degree in Business and Diploma of accounting with experiences in the taxation and banking industries.
 Agnes is the co-founder of Australian Sickle Cell Advocacy Inc. Her passion to advocate for SCD was as a result of having their youngest child being diagnosed with Sickle Cell Anaemia in 2009.
 In 2014, Agnes and husband started the SCD awareness Facebook page to support other people affected by this disease.
 The group was formally registered as a not for profit association in October 2018.
 Agnes’ passion is to support programs and initiatives that enhance lives of people from disadvantaged backgrounds.
 She also volunteers her time to different projects which raise funds to support scientific research.